michelzhg/Snake/README.md

 ## Installation and Usage

 1. **Installation:**
-   Ensure you have Python (version 3.x) installed on your machine.
+   Ensure you have Python (version 3.7 min) installed on your machine.
 Pygame can be installed via pip:
    ```bash
    pip install pygame